 Human Research Subject Protection

-Marshfield Clinic is committed to the protection of the rights and welfare of each person enrolled in research at its institution.
-To this end, Marshfield Clinic subscribes to the ethical principles outlined in The Belmont Report, requires compliance with federal regulations pertaining to the protection of the rights and welfare of human subjects, and has formally designated the Marshfield Clinic Research Institute Institutional Review Board (IRB) as the body to approve, monitor, and review research conducted at Marshfield Clinic.
+Marshfield Clinic Health System is committed to the protection of the rights and welfare of each person enrolled in research.
+To this end, Marshfield Clinic Health System subscribes to the ethical principles outlined in the Belmont Report, requires compliance with federal regulations pertaining to the protection of the rights and welfare of human subjects, and has formally designated the Marshfield Clinic Health System's Institutional Review Board (IRB) as the body to approve, monitor, and review research conducted throughout Marshfield Clinic Health System.
 Investigators engaged in research and IRB members are to familiarize themselves with all applicable regulations, policies, forms, and guidance documents.

-Questions, concerns or complaints about research participation can be addressed to Marshfield Clinic Research Institute's Institutional Review Board (IRB) office at 1 800-782-8581 ext.
+Questions, concerns or complaints about research participation can be addressed to Marshfield Clinic Health System's Institutional Review Board (IRB) office at 1 800-782-8581 ext.
 9-3022.
 This same number can be called to obtain answers to questions, express concerns, or convey suggestions about the human research protection program.